arkhiwarkhi/Pipewire-on-Devuan/README.md

 ```
 git clone https://github.com/arkhiwarkhi/Pipewire-on-Devuan && cd Pipewire-on-Devuan
 ```
 3. Move the "wire" file to the ~/ folder, and wire.desktop to /usr/share/applications.
-There are other options, like ~/.local/share/applications, or /opt/, but this will require editing wire.desktop.
+There are other options, like ~/.local/share/applications, or /opt/, but this will require editing wire.desktop's Path= entry.
 ```
 mv wire ~/ && sudo mv wire.desktop /usr/share/applications/
 ```